MOACChain/MOAC-DOCS/Docs/appchain/ScsPool.rst

 After setup the correct parameters, start the SCS:

-scsserver-windows-4.0-amd64 --password "123456"   （生成scs keystore的密码）
+scsserver-windows-4.0-amd64 --password "123456"   （default scs keystore password）

-然后在scskeystore目录内生成的keystore文件中分别获得 scs 地址
+The address of the SCS can be found in the keystore file under the scskeystore directory.
 ::
 	0xd4057328a35f34507dbcd295d43ed0cccf9c368a
 	0x3e21ba36b396936c6cc9adc3674655b912e5fa54
 	0x03c74ecc8ad9493a6a3d14f4e48d5eb551fe1be5

-最后给scs转入moac以支付必要的交易费用
+Transfer some moac to SCS address to enable SCS pay the fee to join the SCS pool and AppChain:
 ::
 	> amount = 20;
 	> scsaddr = '0xd4057328a35f34507dbcd295d43ed0cccf9c368a';